Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Design Progress

-ASSIGNMENT 5 DUE AT NOON
+ASSIGNMENT 5 DUE 11:59 PM

 In this class, students will pin-up their work in progress and receive feedback from the instructor and peers.
 The session will emphasize constructive critique, iterative improvement, and collective learning to support continued development of the final project.